Potted Plants

 Peppers thrive in warm weather and produce their best fruits with consistent temperatures.

-Sweet peppers are eaten raw, cooked, or dried while hot peppers are usually dried and used as an addition to spices.
+Peppers can be classified into two groups: sweet or hot.
+Sweet peppers are eaten raw, cooked, or dried while hot peppers are dried and used as an addition to spices.

-Plant peppers in warm well-draining soil and water regularly.
-Protect them from intense sun with mulch and keep the moisture content high to harvest in about 2 to 3 months!
+• After planting, protect them from intense sun with mulch and keep the moisture content high to harvest in about 2 to 3 months!

 Harvest tip: Sweet peppers can be picked at any stage but allow ripening to a deep color for a sweeter flavor!